andrey18106/mediadc-docker-example/README.md

 There is a basic Docker Compose configuration example to use [MediaDC](https://github.com/andrey18106/mediadc) application.

-You need to adjust your Nextcloud app container like in [/mediadc/Dockerfile](/mediadc/Dockerfile) to install required dependecies and build it in [docker-compose.yml](docker-compose.yml#L24)
+You need to adjust your Nextcloud app container like in [/mediadc/Dockerfile](/mediadc/Dockerfile) to install required dependecies and re-build your container like in [docker-compose.yml](docker-compose.yml#L24).

 ## Installation with hands

-If you don't want to use Dockerfile changes, you can install the required packages for the MediaDC app with hands, but to save changes they are needed to be committed into separate the Docker image.
+If you don't want to use Dockerfile, you can install the required packages for the MediaDC app with hands, but to save changes they are needed to be committed into the separate Docker image.

 ### Connect to Nextcloud Docker container terminal